leandroslc/my-site/_posts/en/building-your-own-linq-provider-in-dotnet.md

 The member expression is any expression where you access a property of field of a class, for example: `o.Name`, `o.Name.FirstName` ou `Class.StaticName`.

-In this case we need to check if it is not an `static` member and whether this member is relative to the type of the class we are using in our query (remeber the `TElement` from `DbCollection`?).
+In this case we need to check if it is not an `static` member and whether this member is relative to the type of the class we are using in our query (the `TElement` of `DbCollection`).
+In this case, the object should be the parameter of the expression (_e.g._: `Where(p => ...)`).

-Having the name of the accessed member, we can use it as the column name.
+This way, having the name of the accessed member, we can use it as the column name.

 As for the constants, we will do something a bit different: